avineeth/gyan/AlgorithmsDataStructure.md

 }

 ```

+#### Djikstra's Algorithm - shortest path
+- algorithm similar to Prim's Minimum spanning tree algoritm
+- Both compute a spanning tree
+- Main difference is to choose the vertex of the tree
+  - Prim's chooses the vertex closest to the tree. (via undirected edge).
+  - Djiksta's chooses closest to the Source. (via a directed path).

 ### Divide and Conquer
 - Like Greedy and Dynamic Programming, Divide and Conquer is an algorithmic paradigm.
 A typical Divide and Conquer algorithm solves a problem using following three steps.